 #ASEAN Common Guidelines for the Substantive Examination of Trade Marks

-This new edition of the ASEAN Common Guidelines highlights the move towards the acceptability of non-traditional types of trade marks.
+This new edition of the ASEAN Common Guidelines highlights the move towards the acceptability of non-traditional types of trademarks.
 In the past, the Common Guidelines only made references to marks that were ‘visually perceptible.’
-In contrast, the updated version incorporates all marks that are ‘perceptible,’ including sound marks, smell marks, taste marks and tactile marks.
-This change reflects of the changing trade mark landscape and ASEAN’s making the necessary adaptations to account for this.
+In contrast, the updated version incorporates all marks that are ‘perceptible,’ including sound marks, smell marks, taste marks, and tactile marks.
+This change reflects the changing trademark landscape and ASEAN’s making the necessary adaptations to account for this.

 Read the new ASEAN Common Guidelines for the Substantive Examination of Trade Marks here.